 Program Purpose

-Our J-1 Teacher Program, guided by 22 CFR 62.24, aims to promote the interchange of U.S. and foreign teachers and enhance mutual understanding between the people of the United States and other countries.
+The J-1 Teacher Program, guided by 22 CFR 62.24, aims to promote the interchange of U.S. and foreign teachers and enhance mutual understanding between the people of the United States and other countries.
 Exchange teachers sharpen their professional skills and participate in cross-cultural activities in schools and communities, and they return home after the exchange to share their experiences and increased knowledge of the United States and the U.S. educational system.
 Such exchanges enable foreign teachers to understand better U.S. culture, society and teaching practices at the primary and secondary levels, and enhance U.S. students’ knowledge of foreign cultures, customs and teaching approaches.

 Program Support